wavefrontHQ/docs/pages/doc/users_prefs_configuring.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: users_prefs_configuring.html
-summary: This describes how to configure user preferences.
+summary: Learn how to configure user preferences.
 ---

 You configure can configure several preferences in your user profile.
 To configure preferences: